Ryu204/stay3/readme.md

     * `on<comp event, type>`: Signal related to components.
 Handlers should never add or remove component from any entity if it's observing the same type.
     * `on_entity_destroyed`: An entity is about to be destroyed, it is no longer related to the scene tree.
 Handlers should never add new component to it.
 * `entities_holder`:
     * `on_destroyed`: An entity it owns is destroyed.
-The entity is still considered owned by holder and its node.
+The entity is still considered owned by holder and its node in the handler.
     * `on_created`: An entity is created and associated with the holder and its node.
 * `tree_context`:
     * `on_entity_destroyed`: same with `entities_holder::on_destroyed`, but with `node&` as extra argument.